piyushkanadje/piyushkanadje.github.io/content/jobs/D_TA/index.md

 range: 'August 2020 — September 2021'
 url: 'https://aasa.tech/'
 ---
-- Engineered frontend and backend components using React and Python for an MVC car maintenance booking system, resulting in an enriched user experience.
-This initiative facilitated the tracking of daily sales amounting to $700, showcasing the system's effectiveness and impact.
+- Leveraged React, Flask, and PostgreSQL to develop an appointment management software, streamlining scheduling and tracking, resulting in a 30% increase in scheduling efficiency.

 - Developed a React UI library featuring reusable components, resulting in a 15% faster feature implementation time, streamlining development processes and boosting productivity.